 [PCEP-WSON] provides the PCEP extensions for the support of Routing and Wavelength Assignment (RWA) in Wavelength Switched Optical Networks (WSON) based on the requirements specified in [RFC6163] and [RFC7449].

+To allow efficient allocation of optical spectral bandwidth for systems that have high bit-rates, the International Telecommunication Union Telecommunication Standardization Sector (ITU-T) has extended its Recommendations [G.694.1] and [G.872] to include a new Dense Wavelength Division Multiplexing (DWDM) grid by defining a set of nominal central frequencies, channel spacings, and the concept of the "frequency slot".
+In such an environment, a data-plane connection is switched based on allocated, variable-sized frequency ranges within the optical spectrum, creating what is known as a flexible grid (flexi-grid).
 [RFC7698] provides Framework and Requirements for GMPLS-Based Control of Flexi-Grid Dense Wavelength Division Multiplexing (DWDM) Networks.

-To allow efficient allocation of optical spectral bandwidth for systems that have high bit-rates, the International Telecommunication Union Telecommunication Standardization Sector (ITU-T) has extended its Recommendations G.694.1 and G.872 to include a new Dense Wavelength Division Multiplexing (DWDM) grid by defining a set of nominal central frequencies, channel spacings, and the concept of the "frequency slot".
-In such an environment, a data-plane connection is switched based on allocated, variable-sized frequency ranges within the optical spectrum, creating what is known as a flexible grid (flexi-grid).
+The terms "Routing and Spectrum Assignment" (RSA) is introduced in [RFC7698] to refer to the process determines a route and frequency slot for an LSP.
+Hence, when a route is computed, the spectrum assignment process determines the central frequency and slot width.
+The term "Spectrum Switched Optical Networks" is also introduced in [RFC7698] to refer to a flexi-grid enabled DWDM network that is controlled by a GMPLS or PCE control plane.

-This document provides PCEP extensions to support Routing and Spectrum Assignment (RSA) in in Spectrum Switched Optical Networks (SSON)[RFC7698].
+This document provides PCEP extensions to support RSA in SSONs.

 Figure 2 shows one typical PCE based implementation, which is referred to as the Combined Routing and Spectrum Assignment (R&SA) [RFC7698].
 With this architecture, the two processes of routing and spectrum assignment are accessed via a single PCE.
-This architecture is the base architecture from which the PCEP extensions are going to be specified in this document.
+This architecture is the base architecture from which the PCEP extensions are specified in this document.

 +----------------------------+